Rolodophone/nea/report/report.md

 The protagonist of the game (the character that the user controls) will be a woman called Jane Pond.
 She is a spy who was working undercover in a foreign intelligence headquarters, but she got found out, so she has to run for her life.
 However, she wasn't carrying a weapon (so that she didn't attract attention), so she must fend for herself empty-handed.

+## End User

+TODO Do an interview

+The game will be targeted at teenagers to young adults, because that is the age group which plays the most live-action computer games.
+My third party will be Rudy Moran, a year 13 sixth form student.
+Below is my brief interview with him.

+**What is your favourite fighting game and why?**

+**What do you think makes a good endless running game?**

+**What important thing do many games get wrong?**

+**In your opinion, what should be the most important objectives for my game?**

 ## Research

 ### Shadow Fight 2